tekgourou/SecureX-Workflows/Duo/README.md

 # Main workflows:

 - Duo Admin logs - Casebook and Singhtings.json
-  This workflow will fetch Duo (DENIDED or FRAUD) logs every 1hour (can be set by modifying the variable - interval - ).
+  This workflow will fetch Duo (DENIDED or FRAUD) logs every 1hour (can be set by modifying the variable - interval - ) and parse the output to create a casebook and sigthings in SecureX platform.

 ![image](./Screen_Shot_Duo_casebook_workflow.png)
 <br/>